luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-031-plot-phonon-dos/description.md

 ## Task

-Calculate and plot the phonon density of states (DOS) using the output from VASP DFPT calculation results in "vasprun.dfpt.phonon.xml.gz".
+Use `vasprun.dfpt.phonon.xml.gz` to reconstruct the phonon density of states.
+Make sure the DOS axes are labeled, include legends for projected curves if present, and export the visualization to the output image path defined by the submission template.

 ## Dataset

-N/A
+[START Dataset Preview: materials_genomics]
+|-- F_CHGCAR
+|-- LiMoS2_F_CHGCAR
+|-- LiMoS2_CHGCAR
+|-- vasprun.dfpt.phonon.xml.gz
+[END Dataset Preview]

 ## Submission Format